 RADG 160 Clinical Practicum II

 Students continue in the clinical setting to perform radiographic examinations of patients under supervision.
-In addition to those examinations previously performed, students will learn to perform radiography.
+In addition to those examinations previously performed, students will learn to perform radiographs of the spine, contrast studies and mobile radiography.